Choroidal melanoma

 SPECIALIST.
 OPHTHALMOLOGY DEPARTMENT

-Fortunately, in the vast majority of patients, the tumor is located exclusively in the eye.
+Choroidal melanoma is a malignant tumour that develops in the choroid, the layer of the eye just behind the retina.
+Fortunately, in the vast majority of patients, the tumour is located exclusively in the eye.

 A PERSONALIZED MEDICINE